 Take your goddamn time with creativity

-Les Demoiselles d’Avignon is a groundbreaking work of the young Pablo Picasso (he was 25 at the time) completed more than a century ago, in 1907.
+Les Demoiselles d’Avignon is a groundbreaking work of young Pablo Picasso (he was 25 at the time) completed more than a century ago, in 1907.
 But despite its rough and seemingly improvised appearance, the painting has not been conceived in a jolt of inspired spontaneity.

 To the contrary, Demoiselles is a product of months of tireless preparation, spanning over hundreds of exploratory sketches and preliminary studies.
 Even once Picasso decided to put his, typically unshakable, brush to canvas he continued to make changes and alterations.
 It wasn’t until six months after the initial work had begun when the young artist settled on the final form of his masterpiece.